Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Corn meal flour is one of the best ways to stop the dough from sticking and is used in pizza making around the world.
 But it can be very messy.

-Using parchment paper will reduce the mess in your cooking pan, and evenly cook the pizza at the bottom.
+Using parchment paper will reduce the mess in your cooking process and evenly cook the pizza at the bottom.

 Best Parchment Paper for Pizza